News

 As part of this exhibition, I am honored that two of my works, “Voladores: Dancing in the Sky” and “No Parking, Just Tango”, are joining the permanent collection of the International Museum of Dance in San Francisco.
 Both pieces are currently on view in Los Angeles as part of this special collaboration between the Museum and the Gallery.

-![]() Voladores: Dancing In The Sky | ![]() No Parking, Just Tango |
+![]() Voladores: Dancing in the Sky | ![]() No Parking, Just Tango |

 DANCE brings together over 35 acclaimed fine-art photographers whose work captures the ephemeral nature of dance, celebrating its power, grace, and cultural depth.

-The exhibition runs through September 6, 2025, with the possibility of an extension.
+The exhibition runs through September 6, 2025.

 Duncan Miller Gallery